Characterization of entangling properties of quantum measurement via two-mode quantum detector tomography using coherent state probes: Entanglement created by measurement

 \section{Entanglement created by measurement}

-In this section, we will explain how entanglement created by measurement is related to its POVM.
-As explained in the main text, we assume that we have two pairs of maximally entangled states.
-We apply a two-mode measurement on them, and then we examine the entanglement of the post-measurement state.
+We will explain how entanglement created by measurement is related to its POVM.
+As explained in the Results section, we assume that we have two pairs of maximally entangled states.
+We apply a two-mode measurement on them, and then examine the entanglement of the post-measurement state.

 We assume $d$-dimensional Hilbert space for each mode.
 Arbitrary maximally entangled bipartite states are expressed with a particular maximally entangled state and local unitary operators as,

 where $\ket{\Phi^+} = \tfrac{1}{\sqrt{d}}\sum_n\ket{n,n}$, and $\hat U_A $ ($\hat V_B$) is a local unitary operator for mode $A$ ($B$) \cite{Furusawa11}. $u_{\mu,n}$ and $v_{\nu,n}$ are the coefficients describing these unitary operators, i.e., $\hat U \ket{n} = \sum_{\mu} u_{\mu,n}\ket{\mu}$ and $\hat V \ket{n} = \sum_{\nu} v_{\nu,n}\ket{\nu}$.